Vibe-coded apps ship security holes by default

 The hole lives at a URL the frontend never renders.
 There is no button that links to invoice 43 when you are logged in as the owner of invoice 42.
 Your test harness only knows about the URLs the app shows it.
 It will never type a stranger's ID into the address bar, because no user flow ever does.
 The bug is invisible to a test that only knows how to click.

-Hover is a free, open-source VS Code extension, and security mode (🟠) is built for exactly this.
+Hover is a free, open-source MCP server you add to the coding agent you already run, and access-control testing is built for exactly this.
 It runs a local HTTPS man-in-the-middle proxy in front of your dev browser, so the agent sees the real API calls your app makes, headers and bodies and all.

 From there the agent does what your test suite cannot.
 It takes a captured request, mutates the object ID, and replays it.
 If the server returns invoice 43 to the account that owns invoice 42, that is a confirmed access-control finding, not a guess.
 The agent saw the real call, changed one value, and watched the server leak.

 A confirmed finding does not stay a chat message.
 Hover crystallizes it into a .api-test.spec.ts regression gate, a plain spec that asserts the mutated request gets rejected.
 That gate runs in CI with no agent in the loop.
 Once you patch the missing check, the gate stays green.
 If someone reintroduces the hole later, the gate goes red on the pull request.
-The agent found it once; the spec guards it forever.
+The agent found it once, and the spec guards it from then on.

 Where this leaves you